invopop/gobl.html/README.md

 air
 ```

 Air is a bit more reliable at detecting file changes, especially for stylesheets.
-It's configured to offer a proxy with auto-reload, but of course that will only work at the moment when viewing HTML documents, not PDFs.
 You'll always need to wait a few seconds before page reloads to give the system chance to recompile.
+A proxy is available with Air, but we didn't find it to be very reliable and was breaking with query parameters, it obvously also wouldn't work for PDF reloads.

 #### Templ Watcher